-Net assets have been recorded and reported as changes in unrestricted, temporarily restricted or permanently restricted net assets.
+Net assets have been recorded and reported as changes in the following two net asset classes:

-Unrestricted - Unrestricted net assets consist of resources that are available for use in carrying out the mission of Y-USA and include those expendable resources that have been designated for special use by the National Board.
+Net assets without donor restrictions - Net assets without donor restrictions consist of resources that are available for use in carrying out the mission of Y-USA and include those expendable resources that have been designated for special use by the National Board.

-Temporarily restricted - Temporarily restricted net assets represent those amounts that are donor restricted with respect to purpose or time.
-When a donor restriction expires, that is, when a stipulated time restriction ends or the purpose of a restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statements of activities as net assets released from restrictions.

-Permanently restricted - Permanently restricted net assets result from contributions with donor restrictions that mandate the original principal be invested in perpetuity.
-Permanently restricted net assets include beneficial interests in perpetual trusts held by third parties.
-The majority of the earnings from permanently restricted net assets are available for the general use of Y-USA.
+Net assets with donor restrictions - Net assets with donor restrictions represent contributions subject to donor-imposed restrictions.
+Some restrictions are temporary in nature, stipulating that resources be used after a specified date or for a particular purpose.
+When a donor restriction expires, that is, when a stipulated time restriction ends or the purpose of a restriction is accomplished, net assets are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+Some restrictions are perpetual in nature and mandate the original principal be invested in perpetuity.
+The majority of the earnings from net assets restricted in perpetuity are available for the general use of Y-USA.
+Net assets with donor restrictions also includes beneficial interests in perpetual trusts held by third parties.